 arrow_drop_down

-Caused by net.sqlcipher.database.SQLiteException: file is encrypted or is not a database: , while compiling: select count(
+Caused by net.sqlcipher.database.SQLiteException: file is encrypted or is not a database: , while compiling: select count() from sqlite_master;

 net.sqlcipher.database.SQLiteCompiledSql.native_compile (SourceFile)